 - Dairy products (butter, milk, cheese, yogurt, etc.)

 - Produce, such as fruits and vegetables

-Another important detail to note is that any food product with a main ingredient that appears on the staple food items list is also purchasable with food stamps.
+You may use food stamps to purchase food products with a main ingredient on the staple food items list.
 If you ever wish to purchase live shellfish – such as lobster or crab – you may do so with Michigan SNAP assistance.
 However, any other kind of live animals cannot be purchased with these benefits.

 To learn more about which products you can buy with food stamps, download our free guide today.

 Products You Cannot Buy Using Food Stamps in Michigan